• Skip to primary navigation

 12. “Caroline” by Colter Wall

-Colter Wall’s “Caroline” excels in storytelling through its rich country music roots.
+Colter Wall’s “Caroline” is a standout in storytelling built on rich country music roots.
 The song’s narrative and Wall’s deep, resonant voice bring the tale of Caroline to life.

 13. “Caroline” by Miles Kane